cloudflare/cloudflare-docs/products/cloudflare-one/src/content/faq/teams-troubleshooting.md

 ## Connections are timing out after 270 seconds

-We have a 270 second idle timeout on TCP connections that go through our gateway.
+We enforce a 270 second idle timeout on TCP connections that go through Cloudflare's gateway.
 If no data is sent, the connection is dropped.
-This is not mitigated by Keep-Alive packets because we're terminating TCP in the gateway and then making a new connection to the upstream.
-The proxy process drops the connection if there's no new data to send in either direction in 270 seconds.
+This cannot be mitigated by Keep-Alive packets, as TCP is terminated in the gateway and a new connection is made to the upstream sever.
+The proxy process drops the connection if there is no new data to send in either direction after 270 seconds.